-- early years education to further education; - primary and secondary health care; - open space, outdoor leisure and indoor sports facilities; - libraries: - community buildings and facilities for childcare, community care, general welfare, worship, social contact, culture, leisure and civic duties; - · specialist facilities such as prisons; - job centre and related facilities; and - cemeteries and emergency services and related facilities such as fire hydrants. - 15.2 The Dacorum Sustainable Community Strategy and the local planning system both aspire to promote and improve community well-being and help to provide the mechanisms to deliver the social infrastructure needed.
-The Council also aims to help agencies who provide social infrastructure to supply the right facilities in the right place. - 15.3 Collaborative working, consultation and a variety of technical studies have helped to understand the opportunities and issues concerning social infrastructure.
-The Infrastructure Delivery Plan has reviewed the existing social infrastructure in the borough and established future requirements of a growing population to 2031.
+- early years education to further education; - primary and secondary health care; - open space, outdoor leisure and indoor sports; - libraries; - community buildings and facilities for childcare, community care, general welfare, worship, social contact, performing arts, culture and civic duties; specialist facilities such as prisons - job centre and related facilities; and - cemeteries and emergency services. - 16.2.
+The Dacorum Sustainable Community Strategy and the local planning system both aspire to promote and improve community well-being and help to provide the mechanisms to deliver the social infrastructure needed.
+The Council also aims to help agencies who provide social infrastructure to supply the right facilities in the right place. - 16.3.
+Collaborative working, consultation and a variety of technical studies have helped to understand the opportunities and issues concerning social infrastructure.
+The 'Infrastructure Delivery Plan, 2010' has reviewed the exiting social infrastructure in the borough and established future requirements of a growing population to 2031.
 Through consultation with infrastructure providers, the work established where the demands for certain services and facilities are not being met and where there are oversupply issues.
-Infrastructure providers' future service plans and requirements arising from projected population levels give a schedule of infrastructure requirements to 2031. - 15.4 For the purposes of the Core Strategy, local communities were consulted at 'Place Shaping' workshops to help identify for social infrastructure or social services and facilities requirements around the borough.
+Infrastructure providers' future service plans and requirements arising from projected population levels give a schedule of infrastructure requirements to 2031.

+16.4.
+For the purposes of the Core Strategy, local communities were consulted at 'Place Shaping' workshops to help identify for social infrastructure or social services and facilities requirements around the borough.
 The workshops also helped to prioritise needs and helped to develop strategies for different places (see sections 20-27).